 Lake Agnes Tea House Trail

-Closed: The Tea House open from Canadian Thanksgiving until early June.
+Closed: The Tea House is closed from Canadian Thanksgiving until early June.
 From November-June it is considered in an avalanche zone and therefor avalanche training is required.
 Learn more about Avalanche safety in Lake Louise area here.

 Difficulty: Challenging (All ratings are for young children)